SteveVanOpstal/uberall_api/doc/BusinessesApi.md

 // uncomment below to setup prefix (e.g. Bearer) for API key, if needed
 //defaultApiClient.getAuthentication<ApiKeyAuth>('accessToken').apiKeyPrefix = 'Bearer';

-final api_instance = BusinessesApi();
+final api = Openapi().getBusinessesApi();
-final id = id_example; // String | The uberall unique id for the business final targetSalesPartnerId = targetSalesPartnerId_example; // String | ID of the sales partner where the business should be migrated final targetWhiteLabelIdentifier = targetWhiteLabelIdentifier_example; // String | If the target sales partner has more then one whitelabel, please specify which one has to be chosen
+final String id = id_example; // String | The uberall unique id for the business final String targetSalesPartnerId = targetSalesPartnerId_example; // String | ID of the sales partner where the business should be migrated final String targetWhiteLabelIdentifier = targetWhiteLabelIdentifier_example; // String | If the target sales partner has more then one whitelabel, please specify which one has to be chosen

 try {
-    final result = api_instance.postBusinessesIdMigrate(id, targetSalesPartnerId, targetWhiteLabelIdentifier);
+    final response = api.postBusinessesIdMigrate(id, targetSalesPartnerId, targetWhiteLabelIdentifier);
-    print(result);
+    print(response);
-} catch (e) {
+} catch on DioException (e) {
     print('Exception when calling BusinessesApi->postBusinessesIdMigrate: $e\n');
 }
 ```